Best supermarket cashback apps

 Cashing out your cashback

 When Shopitize suddenly closed a few years ago, many customers lost money that they hadn’t withdrawn from the app.
-So it’s vital that you don’t let money build up with those apps that don’t automatically pay you.
+So it’s vital that you don’t let money build up with these apps.

 Payout limits are something to watch out for.
-It can sometimes take a while to build up enough cashback in your account to let you cash out – a particular issue with CheckoutSmart.
+It can take a while to reach the cashback threshold in your account to let you cash out – a particular issue with CheckoutSmart.

 Spending money to save money